rravindran123/ML/README.md

-# Find code of different ML models that I've been playing around with.
+#ML models that I've been playing around with.